OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-guide-rest-openshift/instructions.md

   ...
 }

 For better readability, install a plug-in for viewing JSON on your browser.
-Remember to stop the server when you're done by either pressing **ctrl=c** or from entering the following command into a new command line in the **guide-docker/finish** dir.
+Remember to stop the server when you're done by either pressing **ctrl+c** or from entering the following command into a new command line in the **guide-docker/finish** dir.

 ```
 mvn liberty:stop